curbcoin/Curb/White Paper v1.md

 Curb makes it easy to understand the our model of monetization

--  For each P2P transaction between space buyer (x) and seller (x), Curb takes 10% commission of the final price of the contract.
+-  For each transaction between space buyer (x) and seller (x), Curb takes 10% commission of the final price of the contract.

 # Incentives

 The consumer and seller incentives for using Curb are simple

-- By allowing anyone to list their space on the marketplace, Curb can expand the current availability of parking up to 2x.
-Using Curb will beat the rates of    parking anywhere else without it.
+[- By allowing anyone to list their space on the marketplace, Curb can expand the current availability of parking up to 2x.
+Using Curb will beat the rates of    parking anywhere else without it.]
+FIX

 Curb takes into consideration the overall expirience of each user after renting a parking space